 - At the completion of the project, the Honors College student and faculty mentor will be expected to submit a report detailing their accomplishments and listing all budget expenditures.
 Student and mentor will also be expected to complete assessment surveys.

-- The Director of the Honors College will approve applications and can make decisions on unique situations that may require flexibility.
+- The Dean of the Honors College will approve applications and can make decisions on unique situations that may require flexibility.